 In the Constitutional Convention's push to strengthen the federal government to preserve the union, some felt the pendulum swung too far by not explicitly safeguarding individual and state rights.
 Acutely mindful of the recent struggle to "throw off" tyrannical government, many states would not ratify the Constitution without the assurance of a Bill of Rights.
 In response, James Madison set out to correct this oversight by drafting one which included provisions for the freedom of religion and speech, the right to bear arms, the right to due process and a speedy trial before an impartial jury and so forth.
 Approved by the very first United States Congress and submitted to the states as promised, ten constitutional amendments became ratified in 1791 commonly known today as the Bill of Rights.

 Constitutional Amendments 11-27

-The Founding Fathers had prudently written Article V into the Constitution so it could be amended as necessary, as clearly evidenced by the Bill of Rights.
+With prudent foresight, the Founding Fathers had written Article V into the Constitution so it could be amended as necessary, as clearly evidenced by the Bill of Rights.
 Accordingly, amendments didn't stop after those first ten.
 But the bar for amending it was purposely set high so it wouldn't be changed whimsically but only after careful deliberation on matters considered truly important.
-Once ratified, amendments literally become part of our Constitution (often, like the 17th Amendment, replacing language in the document).
+Once ratified, amendments literally become part of our Constitution, often, like the 17th Amendment, replacing language in the document.

 Over the years, additional constitutional amendments have included the abolition of slavery, the right to vote regardless of race, the establishment of a federal income tax, Prohibition (and later the repeal of Prohibition), women's suffrage, presidential term limits, representation in the Electoral College for the District of Columbia, and the procedure for removing a president when unable to perform the duties of his office, sometimes called simply the 25th Amendment.